 Motorway lessons for learner drivers confirmed for 2018

-Learner drivers in England, Wales and Scotland will be allowed to have lessons on the motorway by next year, the government has announced.
+Learner drivers in England, Wales and Scotland will be allowed to have lessons on the motorway as of Monday 4th June 2018, the government has announced.

 The Department for Transport (DfT) said lessons would be in a dual-control car with an approved driving instructor.

 Currently only those who have passed their test can drive on a motorway, but in 2015 the DfT said it would consider a law change.